CephalofairGames/merc-packs-faq/index.md

 <details>
 <summary><b>Three Spears Spoilers</b></summary>

+<p><b>Can I spend supplies to refresh an item without a gold cost - such as a solo scenario item?</b> No; only items with actual gold costs printed on the item card can be refreshed with Supplies.</p>

 <p><b>Giant Club (4, bot) - Do I need to have line of sight to my allies to give them items at the end of my movement?</b> No; giving items to allies is not a targeted ability.</p>

 </details>